TzepART/behat_sf_5_course/README.md

 # BDD, Behat, Mink and other Wonderful ThingsRESTing with Symfony v5

 Well hi there!
-This repository holds the code and script for the [Behat PHP course on KnpUniversity](https://knpuniversity.com/screencast/behat).
+This repository base the code and script for the [Behat PHP course on KnpUniversity](https://knpuniversity.com/screencast/behat).

 ## Setup the Project